Tunis Tunis Governorate, Tunisia Travel Guide

 Tunis-Carthage International Airport (TUN) is the main international gateway to Tunis and Tunisia.
 It sits approximately 8 kilometers (5 miles) northeast of the city center.

-Tunisair, the national carrier, operates direct flights to many European cities, as well as various destinations in the Middle East and Africa.
+Tunisair, the national carrier, operates direct flights to many European cities, as well as various locations in the Middle East and Africa.

 Flight prices generally peak during the summer months (June-August) and major holiday periods.
 Shoulder seasons (April-May and September-October) offer more moderate pricing.

-Tunis-Carthage International Airport (TUN) has duty-free shops, cafes, restaurants, currency exchange, ATMs, and car rental desks.
+Tunis-Carthage International Airport (TUN) has duty-free shops, cafes, restaurants, currency exchange, ATMs, and car hire counters.
 Free Wi-Fi also comes.

 Options from TUN include yellow taxis (metered, 10-20 TND to city), public bus (Route 35, <1 TND), ride-sharing apps (Bolt, InDriver), or hotel shuttles.